ChthonVII/guildwarslinuxinstallguide/README.md

 ```
 When launching Gw.exe via another program, such as uMod, Steam, GW Launcher, or Injectory, there should be an option for passing line parameters to `Gw.exe`.

 **Background Information:** Historically Guild Wars has suffered from a bug where, at very high framerates, players/heroes/henchmen/monsters/minipets/NPCs would appear to "teleport" from one place to another without visibly walking through the space in between.
 This issue is caused in part by threading issues in the client (letting the graphics loop run full tilt starves the network loop of CPU) and in part by the client's game world logic simulation running too far ahead of the server's and going out of sync.
 A 180 fps limit was added in the 4/15/2025 patch, and, when that proved insufficient, the limit was lowered to 90 fps in the 4/29/2025 patch.
-The point where problems begin to appear seems to vary with hardware (and probably geographic location).
+The point where problems begin to appear seems to vary with hardware (and probably also geographic distance from the server).
 Historically many users have reported 144 as the highest "safe" fps, but some users have encounted problems at lower fps, and some users have run (much) higher fps with no problems.

 ## Part 6: DXVK

 [DXVK](https://github.com/doitsujin/dxvk) is a translation layer from Direct3D 8/9/10/11 to Vulkan.
 It offers a *tremendous* performance increase over wine's default DirectX-to-OpenGL translation.
 It also offers some graphical enhancements (see below) and enables/improves compatibility with various Vulkan-related things like [gamescope](https://github.com/ValveSoftware/gamescope), [MangoHUD](https://github.com/flightlessmango/MangoHud), and [vkBasalt](https://github.com/DadSchoorse/vkbasalt).
+(While DXVK gives a huge performance boost, Guild Wars still runs acceptably well on most systems without it.)

 Note that, since DXVK translates into Vulkan, it requires a GPU/drivers with adequate Vulkan support.
 While every relatively recent GPU (including intergrated graphics) will suffice, some older devices might not be able to run DXVK.
 If in doubt, see [here](https://github.com/doitsujin/dxvk/wiki/Driver-support).
+(For older hardware that lacks sufficient Vulkan support, Gallium Nine may serve as an alternative to DXVK.
+However, this may require running an old version of Mesa, as Gallium Nine support in Mesa will soon be deprecated and removed.)

 Download [the latest relase of DXVK](https://github.com/doitsujin/dxvk/releases).